bk-software/hu-image-slider/class-04/README.md

 # step 23 - add flex classes for alignment of the page

 # step 24 - butify buttons and add icons

+# step 25 - add javascript object with description credits and more